tprasadtp/ubuntu-post-install/docs/index.md

 [![Bash](https://static.prasadt.com/logo64/bash.png)](https://ae.prasadt.com)

 Yes!
 Because it has almost zero dependencies.
 No need to have Python or Ruby or other dependencies.
-Its simple and efficient.
 Someone can edit it to fit their needs too.

 ## How to